likesalmon/likesalmon-react-boilerplate/README.md

 This is a customized copy of [react-boilerplate](https://github.com/react-boilerplate/react-boilerplate).
 It differs from the original in the following ways:

 * [Immutable](https://facebook.github.io/immutable-js/) has been completely removed.
+* [redux-freeze](https://github.com/buunguyen/redux-freeze) has been added to enforce immutability.
 * [Ramda](http://ramdajs.com/) has been added.
 * [Selectors](https://github.com/reactjs/reselect) have been refactored with Ramda methods.